syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ---
 layout: post
-title: Load More in .NET MAUI Chat control  | Syncfusion
+title: Swiping in .NET MAUI Chat control  | Syncfusion
 description: Learn here all about Swiping support in Syncfusion .NET MAUI Chat (SfChat) control, its elements, and more.
 platform: MAUI
 control: SfChat